aws-cloudformation/cloudformation-guard/docs/COMPLEX_COMPOSITION.md

 return result
 ```

-In the above example,
-1. `Clause 1` and `Clause 2` are independent statements **within the scope of the query block**, i.e. for each S3 bucket in `%s3_buckets`.
-1. `Clause 1` is evaluated on `AccessControl` property of the first S3 bucket in `%s3_buckets`.
-1. `Clause 2` is evaluated after evaluation of `Clause 1` for that same S3 bucket.
-1. `Clause 2` is evaluated on `LoggingConfiguration` property of that same S3 bucket.
-1. Steps 2 through 4 are executed in that order for the remaining S3 buckets in `%s3_buckets` one after the other until there are no more S3 buckets in `%s3_buckets`.

 ### Example 1 vs Example 2

-There is clearly a difference in the style of execution between Example 1 and Example 2.
+There is clearly a difference in the evaluation of Example 1 and Example 2.
 The clauses in Example 1 can be referred to as **Independent Clause Composition** with respect to S3 buckets in `%s3_buckets` and the clauses in Example 2 can be referred to as **Conjoined Clause Composition** with respect to S3 buckets in `%s3_buckets`.
-But looking at the pseudocode and the execution order description you can observe that the outcomes of both the examples are the same.
+But looking at the pseudocode you can observe that the outcomes of both the examples are the same.
 However if the conjunction between `Clause 1` and `Clause 2` is switched to disjunction the outcomes would be different.
 Let us look at Example 1 and Example 2 with conjunction between `Clause 1` and `Clause 2`.

 ### Example 3 - Example 1 with disjunction between clauses

 ```
-let s3_buckets = Resources.*[ Type == "AWS::S3::Bucket" ]
+1  let s3_buckets = Resources.*[ Type == "AWS::S3::Bucket" ]
+2

-when %s3_buckets !empty {
+3  when %s3_buckets !empty {
-  %s3_buckets.Properties.AccessControl exists <b>OR</b>            << Clause 1 >>
+4    %s3_buckets.Properties.AccessControl exists <b>OR</b>            << Clause 1 >>
-  %s3_buckets.Properties.LoggingConfiguration exists        << Clause 2 >>
+5    %s3_buckets.Properties.LoggingConfiguration exists        << Clause 2 >>
-}
+6  }
 ```

 The pseudocode for the above example is a follows,